-As the kernel thread of the ext4 file system, JBD2 often experiences the shadow (BH_Shadow) state during its use that can affect system performance.
-To solve this problem, Aliyun Linux 2 optimizes JBD2.
-This topic describes the interfaces that optimize JBD2.
+As the kernel thread of the ext4 file system, JBD2 often experiences the shadow (BH_Shadow) state during its use, which can affect the system performance.
+To solve this problem, Alibaba Cloud Linux 2 provides an interface in the 4.19.81-17.al7 kernel version to optimize JBD2.
+This topic describes this interface.

 ext4 is one of the most common journaling file systems.
 The kernel thread of ext4